Ada-Developers-Academy/jump-start-live/lessons/day6/symbols.md

 ## Symbols

 ### Overview
-* Symbols in Ruby are objects with specific names.
-There can only ever be one symbol with the same name in a program's execution
+* Symbols in Ruby are objects with specific names
+* There can only ever be one symbol with the same name in a program's execution
-* If you are naming something, you should use a symbol.
-If the contents of the individual characters are important than you should use a string
+* If you are naming something, you should use a symbol
+* If the contents of the individual characters are important than you should use a string

 ### Syntax
 ```ruby